 The mechanism of empathy, as P. N. Johnson-Laird and Keith Oatley explain, lies at the heart of narrative-based artforms.
 Empathy enables spectators or readers to experience complex emotions such as vulnerability and compassion, expanding their own emotional spectrum as they identify with a fictional character.
 A sympathetic and morally amiable fictional character intensifies the audiences’ empathic reaction and confirms their emotional and social norms.
 Live theatre further enhances empathy, as the focus of empathy is divided between the fictive characters and the actors.
 In her study of avant-garde performances, Erika Fischer-Lichte concluded that there is a feedback loop between the performer and the audience.
 The performer becomes involved in the audience’s reality and the audience reacts emotionally to the artwork and to the performer due to the vulnerability of her/his corporal presence.
 In extreme cases, audience members at performance art events have gone so far as to stop the show when they fear for the wellbeing of the performer.

 Exploring the literary intertextuality embedded in the characters of Haim and Sa’adia leads to a better comprehension of how the emotional reaction they evoked contributed to a sense of wellbeing.
-Besides being unpractical chatterboxes (luftmenschen in Yiddish) Haim and Sa’adia are shown to be emasculated, subordinate to their wives in the domestic hierarchy.
+Besides being unpractical chatterboxes luftmenschen, rigid Jewish community members engaged in unneeded occupations, incapable of producing anything beneficial or supporting themselves, Haim and Sa’adia are shown to be effeminate, subordinate to their wives in the domestic hierarchy.

 In the second half of the first scene, their wives enter the stage.
 Haim’s wife Hanna chastises him and tells him to travel to the city that very instant: “All our neighbors in the moshava (Hebrew for this type of rural settlement) have hastened to the city; hurry up to buy food products, to stock up!”
 Rachel, Sa’adia’s wife, echoes her sentiments.
 The women quickly decide that the men are not to be trusted with this mission and they should go instead.
 Hanna demands from Haim: “Give me the money!
 Whatever you have – give!
 Everything!
 Everything!”
 Rachel does the same.
 Haim begs her, in vain, to “Leave me something!
 At least a penny for cigarettes […]!”
 After the women take off, Sa’adia moans: “May God protect us!
 Like a gang!
 They took all the money and ran away!”
 Only then, with no work and no money, do the two men embark on a journey to the city to find out what is going on in the world.

-The journey of the two emasculated luftmenschen to the nearby city and back home echoes the journey of another pair of men in another play: Benyamin and his assistant Senderel in The Travels of Benyamin the Third by Mendele Mocher Sforim (S. Abramovich).
+The journey of the two effeminate luftmenschen to the nearby city and back home echoes the journey of another pair of men in another play: Benyamin and his assistant Senderl in The Travels of Benyamin the Third by Mendele Mocher Sforim (S. Abramovich).
 Abramovich wrote three versions of the novel in Hebrew and Yiddish; the last and most canonic version was published in 1911.
 This work was adapted twice for the Hebrew theatre in 1936–1937.
 In 1936, Moshe Ha-Levi staged an adaptation of the novel at Ha-Ohel, and in 1937 Barukh Tchemerinski and Avraham Baratz put on their adaptation of the novel.
 Whereas the Habima production was not very popular, Ha-Levi’s production was a box office success, and was still running in 1939.